CAD Design Software | Computer-Aided Design | Autodesk

+Autodesk makes CAD design software for land surveyors, civil engineers, project managers and construction professionals.

-CAD (computer aided design) design is used in almost every industry, in projects as wide-ranging as landscape design (*), bridge construction (US Site), office building design and movie animation (*) .
-With 2D or 3D CAD programmes, you can perform a variety of tasks: you can create a 3D model of a design, apply material and light effects, and document the design with dimensions and other annotations.
+CAD (computer aided design) design is used in almost every industry, in projects as wide-ranging as landscape design, bridge construction, office building design and film animation (*).
+With 2D or 3D CAD programmes, you can perform a variety of tasks: you can create a 3D model of a design, apply material and light effects and document the design with dimensions and other annotations.
 With features like point clouds (*), you can add real-life context to your drawings to create a digital twin or recreate physical objects in your designs

 *All links point to the US site.

-CAD design is used by architects, construction managers, and engineers, and has replaced manual drafting.
-It helps users create designs in either 2D or 3D to visualise construction, and enables the development, modification, and optimisation of the design process.
+CAD design is used by architects, construction managers and engineers and has replaced manual drafting.
+It helps users create designs in either 2D or 3D (US site)to visualise construction and enables the development, modification and optimisation of the design process.
 This helps designers make more accurate representations and modify them more easily to improve design quality.

 Stratford Festival